2i2c-org/team-compass/services/community-enablement/pricing.md

 - Captures effort from both direct and indirect contributors.

 ## External Price
-- Included in tiered offerings (e.g., Advanced, Premier).
+- Included in membership offerings.
 - Can be negotiated as part of broader service agreements.
 - May be provided pro bono when aligned with strategic goals.